kubeflow/website/content/docs/components/serving/istio.md

 ## Install Istio
 We assume Kubeflow is already deployed in the `kubeflow` namespace.
+If istio is not installed by kubeflow, you can follow the below steps to install it in Linux.

 ```
 $ curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.3.3 sh -